 Going home after a respiratory illness brings another level of care to the program due to the high risks of respiratory infections and relapses within the first month.

-For respiratory patients, a Care Transition Coordinator makes weekly calls and additional visits to help with equipment and medication management at home.
-At the Bangor home, we hope to expand the coordinator role to provide this additional assistance to others transitioning home also, Michelle says.
+For respiratory patients, a care transition coordinator makes weekly calls and additional visits to help with equipment and medication management at home.
+At the Bangor home, we hope to expand the coordinator role to provide this additional assistance to others transitioning home also, Bell says.

-Scheduling a Rehab and Recovery Stay at Maine Veterans’ Home
+Scheduling a Rehab and Recovery Stay at Maine Veterans’ Homes

-At Maine Veterans’ Homes, we accept veteran benefits while operating as an independent, non-profit organization separate from the VA.
+At Maine Veterans’ Homes, we accept veteran benefits while operating as an independent, nonprofit organization separate from the VA.
+Download your free guide to rehabilitation and therapy eligibility and benefits to get started today.